AlbertoBasalo/cc-lab/docs/1-code/6-layers/1_6_kata - Restqueue.md

 5 - Respect the SOLID principles.

-6 - Enforce a layer separation architecture.
+6 - Apply a layer separation architecture.

+  - Avoid complex dependency graphs between classes.

+  - Classes are encapsulated in modules.

+  - Modules should solve a business or technical concern.

+  - Take care of the dependency flow between modules.

+  - Start with a layered architecture, and evolve it as needed.

+  - Use tools to enforce layering rules.